MaxSmeets/Eryndor/01-geography/landmarks/the_heartwood.md

 ---

 ## Hazards
-- **Wild Magic Surges:** Spells cast near the Heartwood may backfire or amplify uncontrollably.
+- **Wild Magic Surges:** Wild magic is uncontrollable to any entity without a direct connection to Nythra.
+Spells cast near the Heartwood by outsiders may backfire or amplify uncontrollably.
 - **The Hungry Grove:** Areas where the roots have "tasted" blood become permanently hostile, spawning twisted creatures.
 - **Time Loops:** Travelers report reliving the same moments, trapped until the tree deems them "balanced."